-Since the program's introduction in 1999, more than 44 million containers have been collected and diverted from landfill.
+Since the program's introduction in 1999, more than 43.5 million containers have been collected, equating to nearly 46,000 tonnes of material diverted from landfill.
 Any mandatory regulatory requirements for packaging should consider existing arrangements and associated financial contributions, including drumMUSTER, when determining producer responsibilities.